Laur kingdom

-The Kingdom of Laur was one of the many petty kingdoms of the Sylhet region.
+The Laur kingdom was one of the many petty kingdoms of the Sylhet region.
 Others included the Gour Kingdom, Ita Kingdom, Taraf Kingdom, Pratapgarh Kingdom and Jaintia Kingdom.

 Location

 The kingdom was bounded by the Brahmaputra river in the west, the Jaintia Kingdom in the east, Kamarupa in the north and Brahmanbaria in the south.
 It is considered that in the 7th century, the kingdom consisted of the modern-day Sunamganj District as well as parts of Habiganj and Mymensingh.